 He is currently a freelance architect, 3D illustrator, web developer www.archimg.com and composer of experimental electronic music and art noise.
 Samples of his music are posted at www.broadjam.com/srmallon.

-Prior to his return to Pennsylvania in mid-2003, Rick served as the Director of Music at St. Paul's Episcopal Church, Burlingame, CA. His California vocal performance career includes work as the founder of the original six-man west coast-based version of Cordus Mundi, as well as an extended singing stint with the San Francisco Concert Chorale, where he served as men's section leader and president of the executive committee.
+Prior to his return to his native Pennsylvania in mid-2003, Rick served as the Director of Music at St. Paul's Episcopal Church, Burlingame, CA. His California vocal performance career includes work as the founder of the original six-man west coast-based version of Cordus Mundi, as well as an extended singing stint with the San Francisco Concert Chorale, where he served as men's section leader and president of the executive committee.
 During his tenure as SFCC president, the group recorded two CDs, and toured Mexico and France.
-Rick has worked under the tutelage of Rene Clausen, Anton Armstrong, Patty Hennings, and Blanche Honegger-Moyse.
+Rick has studied with A. Alan Apple, James Shollenberger, Rene Clausen, Anton Armstrong, Patty Hennings, and Blanche Honegger-Moyse.

 Rick is also the owner of the Rick Rosen Marketing Group, a full service marketing and consulting agency, with a wide range of clients in the musical instrument, music performance and production, computer, and related industries.